kaidez/kaidez.com/_drafts/2015-07-28-custom-click-to-tweet-button.md

 Once the IIFE runs, we're using `jQuery.on()` to bind click functionality to `linkElement`, our code's reference to the `<a>` tag.
 That tag has an `href` attribute, meaning that end-users will be forwarded to a web page when clicked.

-Because of how our code needs to work, we need to stop that forwarding.
+This is a link's default behavior and because of how our code needs to works, we need to prevent it.
 We do this by passing an `event` parameter to the function, then run `event.preventDefault()` inside the `jQuery.on()` method.

 {% prism javascript %}
 var tweetedLink = this.getAttribute( "href" );